BROADMAYNE PARISH COUNCIL

 Public participation session

-18/134 (a) The Clerk presented the October financial statement, and drew the Council’s attention to the receipts and payments since the last meeting.
-It was proposed by Cllr Lamb, seconded by Cllr Macer-Wright, and RESOLVED to approve the following payments:
+(a) The Clerk had prepared the April and May financial statements, showing the receipts and payments since the last meeting.
+It was proposed by Cllr Toogood, seconded by Cllr Marriott, and RESOLVED to approve the following payments:

 Payments already made